 ||

-SMY Ondina is a 7 year old Indonesian traditional Pinisi ship specifically designed and outfitted exclusively for diving.
-It was upgraded in 2007.
-(BTW the sail color is traditional.. not dirty.)
+Nitrox now available on SMY Ondina SMY Ondina is an Indonesian traditional Pinisi ship specifically designed and outfitted exclusively for diving.
+It was refurbished with improvements in 2014.
+(BTW the sail color is traditional.)

 We have separate webpages with medium size photos, boat specs and amenities.. be sure to look at the photo gallery and read the captions.
 SMY Ondina - Raja Ampat Liveaboard Details & Pictures